 My younger son recently joined a Boy Scout troop.
 Since it’s been 30 years since my last scouting event, we really didn’t know what to expect as we got started.
 We had a time and place for the first Cub Scout Pack meeting, so we showed up not really knowing what to expect.
-As we walked into an unfamiliar church building and found a seat among a handful of strangers, I couldn’t help but think that this is how so many people feel when they attend a church service somewhere new (like many will this weekend for Easter).
+As we walked into an unfamiliar church building and found a seat among a handful of strangers, I couldn’t help but think that this is how so many people feel when they attend a church service somewhere new.

 Out of place…